-The Summit Foundation, in partnership with other stakeholders, seeks to empower marginalized girls by transforming their social, reproductive and economic lives.
+The Summit Foundation seeks to empower marginalized girls by transforming their social, reproductive and economic lives.

-The major portion of our funding is focused in Belize, Guatemala, Honduras and Quintana Roo, Mexico, which mirror the countries of our Conserving the Mesoamerican Reef program.
-These countries have large populations of marginalized girls, and a dearth of resources to advance needed policies and programs that will enhance girls’ equality and adolescent sexual and reproductive health (ASRH).
-We also support a small number of organizations focused on expanding international, Latin American and U.S. commitments to empowering girls and ASRH, including an emphasis on youth participation in global processes.
+Most of the program’s funding is focused in Belize, Guatemala, Honduras and Quintana Roo, Mexico, which mirrors our Mesoamerican Reef program.
+Summit invests in promising young leaders and projects, as well as broader initiatives that advance girls’ equality and improve adolescent sexual and reproductive health (ASRH).
+A small proportion of our grantmaking focuses on expanding international, Latin American and U.S. commitments to empowering girls and ASRH.